 Absolutely not.
 You just increase the chance, over time, that your computer will be vulnerable to newly discovered security threats.

 For more on this, see PC World's Windows XP holdouts: Meet the diehard faithful who refuse to move on.
 You're not alone!
 Also good at PC World: How to keep your PC secure when Microsoft ends Windows XP support and from TechCrunch: As Microsoft Support for XP Expires, Antivirus Vendors Pick Up The Slack.

 If you're curious about the end of support for Windows Vista, Windows 7, and Windows 8 (yes, they already have this figured out), see Microsoft's Windows Lifecycle Fact Sheet.
 Don't worry Windows 8 folks, we have until January 10, 2023!

 Are you still using Windows XP?
 Will you be buying a new computer or upgrading to Windows 7 or Windows 8?
 Head over to Google+ and let me know your thoughts!

 Windows Logo © Microsoft

 Monday, March 31st, is World Backup Day, the day we technology folks remind you of how important it is to back up your data.
 Considering my particular expertise, I tend to do this much more often than once per year, but I'll take this annual excuse to do it yet again!

 Your Data is More Valuable Than Your Device!

 Hardware is cheap and getting cheaper.
 You know what's expensive or even priceless?
-That term paper you spent three weeks writing, the $3,000 USD in music and movies you have on your hard drive, the digital video of your little boy or girl's first step, etc.
+That term paper you spent three weeks writing, the $3,000 USD in music and movies you have on your hard drive, and the digital video of your little boy or girl's first step.